 Yet how accurately can your brand measure rankings for locations within neighborhoods?

-At our recent Local Search Summit: Spring Into Local event in San Diego, I was honored to be part of a fantastic panel gathered to share our insight on injecting neighborhood and landmark data into business descriptions across aggregators, search engines and local landing pages.
+We recently played host to Local Search Summit: Spring Into Local event in San Diego.
+There, I was honored to be part of a fantastic panel.
+We gathered to share our insight on injecting neighborhood and landmark data into business listing descriptions.
+These occur across aggregators, search engines and local landing pages.
 This integration of hyperlocal modified content delivers the more localized, relevant experience local searchers crave.
 And to that end, you get rewarded with search engine visibility.

 Our expert local search panel consisted of: